About AgroParisTech - SUEZ chair

 A worldwide presence since 2009

-middle-managers from 4 countries in short training session
+middle-managers from 10 countries on 3 continents in short training session

 SPECIALIZED MASTER sessions in 2 languages over 11 years